RACV Logo

 Day 2 - Arrive Seoul

-Welcome to South Korea, a country rich in history with varied landscapes and an abundance of unique experiences.
-With a population of over 10 million, the country’s capital, Seoul is South Korea’s economic, political and administrative centre.
-One of the most fascinating observations of this city is how its traditional past mixes with its modern present.
+Welcome to South Korea, a land teeming with centuries-old customs, dazzling cityscapes and endless possibilities.
+In dynamic Seoul, the country's bustling capital of over 10 million people, you'll discover how old-world heritage gracefully mingles with futuristic skyscrapers and neon-lit streets.
+This is just the beginning of your journey through scenic landscapes, lively markets and cultural hotspots that make South Korea truly unforgettable.
 We don’t want you to miss out on any aspect of your small group tour.
 To ensure that you don’t, we recommend you arrive at your hotel by 5.30pm.
-This evening we’ll meet up to enjoy a group welcome dinner
+This evening we’ll meet up to enjoy a group welcome dinner.

 Day 3 - Seoul